 - i.
-Ameren IL shall spend no less than \$8,350,000 per year, and ComEd shall spend no less than \$25,000,000 per year, to implement Energy Efficiency Measures targeted at Low-Income Customer households, which shall be defined as households at or below eighty percent (80%) of Area Median Income (AMI).31 - ii.
-A minimum of seven percent (7%) of Ameren IL's entire electric Portfolio funding level for a given year, and a minimum of ten percent (10%) of ComEd's entire Portfolio funding level for a given year, shall be used to procure Cost-Effective Energy Efficiency Measures from units of local government, municipal corporations, school districts, public housing, and community college districts, provided that a minimum percentage of available funds shall be used to procure Energy Efficiency from public housing, which percentage shall be equal to public housing's share of public building energy consumption;32 - Expenditures on Demonstration of Breakthrough Equipment and Devices shall not exceed six percent (6%) of Energy Efficiency and Demand-Response Program revenue (approved Plan budgets),33 and
+Ameren IL shall spend no less than \$8,350,000 per year, and ComEd shall spend no less than \$25,000,000 per year, to implement Energy Efficiency Measures targeted at Low-Income Customer households, which shall be defined as households at or below eighty percent (80%) of Area Median Income (AMI).30 - ii.
+A minimum of seven percent (7%) of Ameren IL's entire electric Portfolio funding level for a given year, and a minimum of ten percent (10%) of ComEd's entire Portfolio funding level for a given year, shall be used to procure Cost-Effective Energy Efficiency Measures from units of local government, municipal corporations, school districts, public housing, and community college districts, provided that a minimum percentage of available funds shall be used to procure Energy Efficiency from public housing, which percentage shall be equal to public housing's share of public building energy consumption;31 - iii.
+Expenditures on Demonstration of Breakthrough Equipment and Devices shall not exceed six percent (6%) of Energy Efficiency and Demand-Response Program revenue (approved Plan budgets);32 and - iv.
+Evaluation expenses shall not exceed three percent (3%) of Portfolio resources (approved Plan budgets).33